MIT Innovation Diplomats (iDiplomats)

 Each year, hundreds of MIT students pursue international opportunities through study abroad programs like MIT International Science and Technology Initiatives (MISTI).

-MIT Innovation Diplomats (iDiplomats) is a summer internship that builds on existing global programs, such as MISTI, at MIT.
+MIT Innovation Diplomats (iDiplomats) is a summer internship project that builds on existing global programs, such as MISTI, at MIT.
 The objective of iDiplomats is to equip students with Innovation Ecosystem Frameworks, knowledge, and tools they can use in preparation for their global activities, while on the summer internship, and later in their careers as innovators in a range of professions and locations.
 Through iDiplomats, students will be prepared to explore how stakeholders in the innovation economies come together to create conditions for innovation-driven prosperity across international cultures and policies.

-MIT iDiplomats students work in a specific region as determined by their MIT internship (MISTI, Legatum, Public Service Center, etc.) and work very part-time as an iDiplomat with the goal to learn and better understand the innovation ecosystem of a specific region.
+MIT iDiplomats students work in a specific region as determined by their MIT internship (MISTI, Legatum, Public Service Center, etc.) and work part-time as an iDiplomat with the goal to learn and better understand the innovation ecosystem of a specific region.

 Why Participate in iDiplomats?